privacybydesign/irma-frontend-packages/plugins/irma-console/README.md

 irma.start();
 ```

-## Extensions
+## Extra behaviour
 The `irma-console` plugin makes it possible for users to abort the session without
 completing it.
-Therefore, when using this plugin, the `start` method of `irma-core` can
+When using this plugin, the `start` method of `irma-core` will
-also reject its promise using the callback message `ClosedByUser`.
+reject its promise in this scenario using the callback message `Aborted`.